 As a result of winning the Michael Hill International Violin Competition, Ms. Hristova made a critically acclaimed concert tour of New Zealand, and a similarly acclaimed CD of solo violin works by the Belgian virtuoso Charles de Bériot (Naxos).
 Gramophone praised her first recording, “The brilliant passages come easily to her, … with an elegance that perfectly suits the music. … she’s an admirable advocate for Bériot.”
 And Music Web International stated, “…this disc is an absolute winner… …The musical diversity across the thirty eight minutes of these pieces [12 Scènes ou Caprices pour le violon Op.
 109] is a delight.
 None of which would count for much if they were not played with the extraordinary virtuosity and musical maturity of Bella Hristova. … Hristova combines jaw-dropping technical prowess with real style.”

-Born in Pleven, Bulgaria in 1985, Ms. Hristova began violin studies at the age of six.
+Born in Pleven, Bulgaria in 1985 to Russian and Bulgarian parents, Ms. Hristova began violin studies at the age of six.
 At twelve, she participated in master classes with Ruggiero Ricci at the Mozarteum in Salzburg.
 In 2003, she entered The Curtis Institute of Music, where she worked with Ida Kavafian and studied chamber music with Steven Tenenbom.
 She received her Artist Diploma with Jaime Laredo at Indiana University in 2010.
 Ms. Hristova plays a 1655 Nicolò Amati violin, once owned by the violinist Louis Krasner.